rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 This is much better.
 There’s no duplicate code, the common logic is all in one place, and the logic is exactly where we would expect to find it.

-Figure 6.3 shows the syntax of multi-catch.
+The code example below shows the syntax of multi-catch.
 It’s like a regular catch clause, except two or more exception types are specified separated by a pipe.
 The pipe is also used as the “or” operator, making it easy to remember that you can use either/or of the exception types.
 Notice how there is only one variable name in the catch clause.
 Java is saying that the variable named e can be of type `Exception1` or `Exception2`.

-FIGURE 6.3 - The syntax of multi-catch
 ````
 try {
     //protected code